irohanrajput/drf/drf7hr/backend/notes.md

 6. queryset in create method is not neccesarily neccesary,

 >> the createapiVIEW is still working  when we remove it, but it is for other purposes i.e. post req without using generics etc

+7. authentication and permission

+>> we declared the "permission_class' to be "IsAuthenticated". and now, to handle the permissions, we need to setup an authentication system. and that's where. "from rest_framework import authentication" comes in.